-That the Representative for Children and Youth be mandated to support and advise children, youth and families who need help in dealing with the child welfare system, and to advocate for change to the system itself. complete or fully operational

-That the Representative for Children and Youth be mandated to monitor, review, audit and investigate the performance and accountability of the child welfare system, but that this mandate be reviewed in five years and revised as appropriate at that time.

-That the Representative be mandated to review certain child deaths and critical injuries.
+That the Representative for Children and Youth be mandated to support and advise children, youth and families who need help in dealing with the child welfare system, and to advocate for change to the system itself. complete or fully operationa Recommendation 4 That the Representative for Children and Youth be mandated to monitor, review, audit and investigate the performance and accountability of the child welfare system, but that this mandate be reviewed in five years and revised as appropriate at that time. complete or fully operational Recommendation 5 That the Representative be mandated to review certain child deaths and critical injuries.
 Reviews are to be limited to those children who were in care at the time, or who had been receiving Ministry services during the preceding year.
 The deaths and injuries to be reviewed are those due to abuse or neglect; or to an accident occurring in unusual or suspicious circumstances; or to self inflicted injury or injury inflicted by another; and only if the child welfare system might have contributed in some way to the death or injury.
-Critical injuries are those that are life-threatening, or cause serious or long term impairment.

-That legislation permit the Lieutenant Governor in Council or the Standing Committee to refer a death to the Representative, leaving it to the discretion of the Representative to determine whether to undertake a review or not, and to report to Cabinet.
+Critical injuries are those that are life-threatening, or cause serious or long term impairment. complete or fully operational Recommendation 6 That legislation permit the Lieutenant Governor in Council or the Standing Committee to refer a death to the Representative, leaving it to the discretion of the Representative to determine whether to undertake a review or not, and to report to Cabinet. complete or fully operational childhood development and child care services; mental health services for children; addiction services for children; and services for youth and young adults during their transition to adulthood.
+Part 4 of the Act also establishes that the Representative may undertake reviews and investigations of critical injuries and deaths as outlined in Recommendation 5.